casanet/casanet-server/backend/README.md

 ## Devices connection:
-Each IoT device should be connected to local router before can add it to casa-net.
+Each IoT device should be connected to the local network before can add it to the casa-net server.
 For each supported IoT device model connection and pairing instructions see [modules documentations](./src/modules/README.md).

 ## API
 The UI should wrap API.

-The full specs of API is documented in [swagger API file](./swagger.yaml).
+The full specs of API are documented in [swagger API file](./swagger.yaml).